AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-The list is empty.

-  * 2a1.
-Cerebro shows a message indicating no companies to delete.

-    Use case ends.

 * 3a.
 The given index/indices is invalid (non-numeric, zero, negative, or out of range).

   * 3a1.
 Cerebro shows an error message indicating invalid index/indices.